 Fruits and vegetables

-Groceries of plant origin are very rich with anti-inflammatory substances, antioxidants, carotenoids (yellow and orange pigment in carrots and pumpkins) or lycopene that gives red color to tomatoes.
-Grapes and red wine are also very good in preventing inflammation.
-Research showed that Mediterranean diet which is rich in vegetables, fish, fruits and olive oil is one of the best diets for a healthy life without inflammations.
+Groceries of plant origin are very rich with anti-inflammatory substances, antioxidants, carotenoids (yellow and orange pigment in carrots and pumpkins), or lycopene that gives a red color to tomatoes.
+Grapes and red wine are also very good at preventing inflammation.
+Research showed that the Mediterranean diet which is rich in vegetables, fish, fruits, and olive oil is one of the best diets for a healthy life without inflammations.

-We exercise to be in good form, skinnier, in better mood but if there is one more reason for it than research shows that regular physical activity is lowering the body stress as one of the main conditions where inflammation occurs often.
+We exercise to be in good form, skinnier, in a better mood but if there is one more reason for it then research shows that regular physical activity in lowering the body stress is one of the main conditions where inflammation occurs often.
 Daily moderate physical activity of 40-50 minutes is best to keep stress under check.
-And it’s also noted that weight is not the only reason to start with regular exercise, since even skinny people that are not physically active can have some inflammation hiding.
-With exercise you are making your fat cells smaller and with that calming down your immune system to not over react.
+And it’s also noted that weight is not the only reason to start with regular exercise since even skinny people that are not physically active can have some inflammation hiding.
+With exercise, you are making your fat cells smaller and with that calming down your immune system to not overreact.

 Keep the good mood